oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 {% img blog/keycloak-kubernetes-prod/certificate-info.png alt:"Certificate information" width:"700" %}{: .center-image }

-## Using cert-manager with Let's Encrypt Certificates
+## Use cert-manager with Let's Encrypt Certificates

 cert-manager is an X.509 certificate controller for Kubernetes and OpenShift.
 It automates the issuance of certificates from popular public and private Certificate Authorities, to secure Ingress with TLS.
 It ensures the certificates are valid and up-to-date, and attempts to renew certificates before expiration.